Azure/aks-engine/docs/design/cert-rotation.md

 Pros:

-- Easier to implement
+- Easier to implement.
-- More lightweight
+- More lightweight.
-- Performs in-place cert update
+- Performs in-place cert update.

 Cons:

 - Requires more manual steps from the user.
 For example, they would have to set environemnent variables for their SSH key, KUBECONFIG, _output directory, etc.
-- Not Windows friendly: would require running the script in a container, unless we provide a Powershell equivalent
+- Not Windows friendly: would require running the script in a container, unless we provide a Powershell equivalent.

 ### New aks-engine binary command